If fresh mint is not available, you can use a couple teaspoons of dried mint from herbal mint tea.

 - 1/2 lb of green beans, strings and ends removed, cut into 1 inch pieces

 - 2 large carrots, peeled and sliced

 - 1 pound ground beef

 - 1/4 cup of chopped fresh mint leaves

 - 1 1/2 cup of frozen or fresh peas

 - 1 teaspoon of dried oregano, crumbled, or 1 Tbsp fresh chopped oregano

 *If using prepared stock, be sure to use gluten-free stock if you are cooking gluten-free.

-1 Heat oil in large heavy-bottomed pot (5-qt) over medium heat.
+1 Make the soup base with onion, garlic, broth, tomato sauce, carrots and green beans: Heat oil in large heavy-bottomed pot (5-qt) over medium heat.
 Add onion and cook until tender, about 5 minutes.
 Add the garlic and cook a minute more.
 Add broth mixture and tomato sauce.
 Bring to boil and reduce heat to simmer.
 Add carrots and string beans.